BB-Open/dcatapde_vocabularies/README.md

 * dct:PeriodOfTime
 * foaf:Agent

 This reporsitory contains a file for each entity describing the controlled vocabulary.
+Within this file you will find
+* A discussion of the entity
+* if availabel: a link to an authorized vocabulary hosted at dcat-ap.de
+* a link to a local vocabulary hosted by bb-open